esphome/esphome-devices/src/docs/devices/BlitzWolf-BW-SHP2-Power-Monitoring-Plug/index.md

 Manufacturer: [BlitzWolf](https://www.blitzwolf.com/3840W-EU-WIFI-Smart-Socket-p-244.html)

-> :warning: **WARNING:** Latest hardware revision has replaced the ESP chip, and is no longer compatible with ESPHome.
+⚠ **WARNING:** Latest hardware revision has replaced the ESP chip, and is no longer compatible with ESPHome.

 ## GPIO Pinout